Raw Strength. Real Community.

 Southeast Smashers is built to grow armwrestling at the local level—safely, sustainably, and accessibly.Your support helps us maintain equipment, host weekly practices, expand into local gyms, and create more opportunities for athletes to train and compete without financial barriers.Whether you train with us or simply believe in the growth of the sport & it’s athletes, every contribution directly supports the community and helps build a stronger future for armwrestling

-🔹 Supporter — $5/monthFor those who want to help the club grow
+🔹 Supporter — $5/monthFor those who want to help their club and sport grow.Includes:

 Includes: